jsidorenko/nft-migrator/README.md

 ## Description

-NFT migrator helps to migrate the NFTs from the old Uniques pallet to the new NFTs pallet.
+A set of tools to automate migrating NFTs from the old Uniques pallet to the new NFTs pallet.

 The migration process consists of multiple steps:
-1) a new collection's creation in the nfts pallet using the same account that owns the old collection
+1) create a new collection in the nfts pallet using the same account that owns the old collection
-2) setting the same collection metadata as in the old collection
+2) a metadata of both collections should be equal
-3) taking a snapshot of the existing nfts and pre-signing them using the admin's/issuer's account by using this script
+3) take a snapshot of the existing nfts and pre-sign them using the admin's/issuer's account
+4) a generated JSON file needs to be uploaded to IPFS
+5) store the hash of the generated JSON file in collection's attributes

+Use this scripts to automate the 3-5 steps for the above.

 ## Installation